ngroegli/askai/docs/github/CODEQL_FALSE_POSITIVES.md

 ## Summary

 CodeQL reports 7 "Uncontrolled data used in path expression" warnings.
-These are **false positives** because askai-cli is a command-line interface tool where users intentionally specify file paths they want to access.
+These are **false positives** because askai is a tool where users intentionally specify file paths they want to access.

 ## Why These Are Safe